orangejuice/blog/data/activity/movie-无人知晓-2004/record.en.md

 date: 2021-02-07 06:01:31+08:00
 douban:
   rating: 9.1
-  subtitle: 2004 / Japan / Drama / Hirokazu Kore-eda / Yūya Yagira, Ayu Kitaura
+  subtitle: 2004 / Japan / Drama / Hirokazu Koreeda / Yuya Yagira, Ai Kitaura
 ---

-Though the movie is modest, lacking dramatic twists and grand scenes, it felt comforting to watch.
-It's like observing the life of a small group at the margins of society, abandoned by everyone in the world.
-The cinematography is very well done, and the performances of the child actors deserve praise.
-The characters' quietness, some illogical developments and characters, and the bizarre cover design made it a little short of perfect.
+Although the film is quite plain with no dramatic twists or elaborate scenes, it feels refreshing to watch, like observing a small group living on the edges of society, abandoned by the world.
+The cinematography is masterfully handled, and the performances by the young actors are commendable.
+The characters are reticent, and some aspects of the story and character logic are weak.
+The cover design is bizarre, almost reaching perfection but just missing the mark.